Coffhee-Finance/Shielded-Tokens/README.md

 1) USD.e is locked inside a contract on BNB Chain (LayerZero Adapter)
 2) The OFT Adapter then calls for the minting of the cUSD.e on Fhenix (receiving chain)
-3) Goldsky is used to bring in price feeds to the DEX.

 For more information on Coffhee go to: https://coffheeswap.gitbook.io/coffheeswap-docs